hchiam/learning-prompt-eng/other-related-courses/pair-programming-llm.md

 ## help with techcical debt

-- understand a large block of unfamiliar old code
+- to understand a large block of unfamiliar old code
-- document a large block of unfamiliar old code, in markdown output format
+- to document a large block of unfamiliar old code, in markdown output format

 ```py
 import os